rslembo/HangfireCoreExample/README.md

 # HangfireCoreExample
-Hangfire with NET Core and CI implementation example.
+Hangfire with NET Core and DI implementation example.